Tech-JI/FreshmanWKSP0-2025/wsl/wsl.md

 ## Windows (using wsl)

 ### What/why
-In simple terms: WSL is a feature in Windows that lets you run a genuine Linux environment directly on your Windows machine, as if you were on an Ubuntu, Debian, or other Linux computer.
-It's **fast** to switch between linux and windows enviroments.
+In simple terms: WSL is a feature in Windows that lets you run a virtual machine for Linux directly on your Windows, as if you were on an Ubuntu, Debian, or other Linux computer.
+The greatest advantage is that it allows to run Linux and Windows **simultaneously**.

 **Why linux a better OS for development:** For developers, its powerful commandline interface, package managers (like apt), customizable environment are primary draws.
 It streamlines software installation, scripting, and automation.
+What's more, **JOJ** used in ENGR1010J/1510J is run within linux environment.
+So if you use Windows, you may encounter *"It works on my computer!
+Why can't it work in JOJ?"*

-**Notice:** wsl is only an environment, you have to install linux distro(like ubuntu/debian/arch) along the way.
+**Notice:** wsl is only an environment, you have to install **one linux distro** (like ubuntu/debian/arch) along the way.

 ### Requirements(wsl2)